-Here, based on the "Euclid orchard" construction, we provide simple geometric arguments that explain the equivalence of various distributions resulting from the rare-event statistics.
+Here we provide simple geometric arguments, based on the "Euclid orchard" construction, that explain the equivalence of various distributions, resulting from the rare-event statistics.
 In particular, we discuss the number-theoretic properties of the spectral density of exponentially weighted ensemble of linear polymer chains.
 It can be shown that the eigenvalue statistics of corresponding adjacency matrices in the sparse regime demonstrates peculiar hierarchical structure that is described by the popcorn (Thomae) function, discontinuous in the dense set of rational numbers.
 Moreover, at the edges the spectral density exhibits the Lifshitz tails, reminiscent of the 1D Anderson localization.
-Finally, based on the Dedekind η -function, we suggest a continuous approximation of the popcorn function and demonstrate that the hierarchical ultrametric structure of the popcorn-like distributions is ultimately connected with hidden SL(2,Z) modular symmetry.
+Finally, we suggest a continuous approximation of the popcorn function, based on the Dedekind $\eta$ -function, and demonstrate that the hierarchical ultrametric structure of the popcorn-like distributions is ultimately connected with hidden SL(2,Z) modular symmetry.

-I have established the connection of the spectral density of ensemble of linear chains with the popcorn function and, using modular properties of the Eisenstein series, have approximated it by the Dedekind η -function near the real axis.
+I have established the connection of the spectral density of ensemble of linear chains with the popcorn function and, using properties of the Eisenstein series, have approximated it by the Dedekind $\eta$ -function near the real axis.
 I have demonstrated the ubiquity of popcorn-like distributions using simple toy statistical models, based on the "Euclid orchard" construction.